quintel/documentation/docs/contrib/gql.md

 #### GROUP(group)

-Returns an Array of all nodes for a given energy group.
+Returns an Array of all nodes for a given energy graph group.

 ```ruby
 GROUP(apartments)